 The Universal Jewish Encyclopedia (Isaac Landman editor), New York, Universal Jewish Encyclopedia, 1939-1944.
 Ten-volume work, with reading guide and index.
 Should be consulted along with the older Jewish Encyclopedia, New York, Funk, 1916.
 The latter is more scholarly and fully documented.

 Zohar, translated by H. Sperling and M. Simon, London, Soncino, 1931 1934.
 English version in five volumes of the fundamental book of Jewish Cabbalism, which is the basic source of medieval Judaic mysticism.

 Father John A. Hardon.
 "Judaism."
 Chapter 11 in Religions of the World (Westminster, Maryland: The Newman Press, 1963), 235-282.

 This chapter is reprinted with permission from Inter Mirifica.

 Fr.
 John A. Hardon, S.J.
 (1914-2000) was a tireless apostle of the Catholic faith.
-The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and many other Catholic books and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
-Order Father Hardon's home study courses here.Copyright © 2003 Inter Mirifica
+The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
+Read articles or hear tapes, etc. of Father Hardon here.Copyright © 2003 Inter Mirifica

 back to top